fengbintu/Neural-Networks-on-Silicon/README.md

 ## My Contributions
 I'm working on energy-efficient architecture design for deep learning.
 Some featured works are presented here.
 Hope my new works will come out soon in the near future.

 [Jun.
 2018] A retention-aware neural acceleration (RANA) framework has been designed, which strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
+RANA includes three techniques from the training, scheduling, architecture levels respectively.
-- **RANA: Towards Efficient Neural Acceleration with Refresh-Optimized Embedded DRAM.** (**ISCA'18**) RANA includes three levels of techniques:
+- **RANA: Towards Efficient Neural Acceleration with Refresh-Optimized Embedded DRAM.** (**ISCA'18**)
   - **Training Level**: A retention-aware training method is proposed to improve eDRAM's tolerable retention time with no accuracy loss.
 Bit-level retention errors are injected during training, so the network' s tolerance to retention failures is improved.
 A higher tolerable failure rate leads to longer tolerable retention time, so more refresh can be removed.
   - **Scheduling Level**: A system energy consumption model is built in consideration of computing energy, on-chip buffer access energy, refresh energy and off-chip memory access energy.
 RANA schedules networks in a hybrid computation pattern based on this model.
 Each layer is assigned with the computation pattern that costs the lowest energy.
   - **Architecture Level**: RANA independently disables refresh to eDRAM banks based on their storing data's lifetime, saving more refresh energy.
 A programmable eDRAM controller is proposed to enable the above fine-grained refresh controls.

 [Apr.
 2017] A deep convoultional neural network architecture (DNA) has been designed with 1~2 orders higher energy efficiency over the state-of-the-art works.
-I'm trying to improve the architecture for ultra low-power compting.
+I'm trying to further improve the architecture for ultra low-power compting.
 - [**Deep Convolutional Neural Network Architecture with Reconfigurable Computation Patterns.**](http://ieeexplore.ieee.org/document/7898402/) (**TVLSI popular paper**)
-  - *This is the first work to assign Input/Output/Weight Reuse to different layers of a CNN, which optimizes system-level energy consumption based on different CONV parameters.*
+  - This is the first work to assign Input/Output/Weight Reuse to different layers of a CNN, which optimizes system-level energy consumption based on different CONV parameters.
-  - *A 4-level CONV engine is designed to to support different tiling parameters for higher resource utilization and performance.*
+  - A 4-level CONV engine is designed to to support different tiling parameters for higher resource utilization and performance.
-  - *A layer-based scheduling framework is proposed to optimize both system-level energy efficiency and performance.*
+  - A layer-based scheduling framework is proposed to optimize both system-level energy efficiency and performance.

 ## Conference Papers
 This is a collection of conference papers that interest me.
 The emphasis is focused on, but not limited to neural networks on silicon.
 Papers of significance are marked in **bold**.
 My comments are marked in *italic*.